ROHITHBALAJI-CTRL/ros2_roadmap/README.md

 ## 🎯 Goal

 > To master ROS2 in both simulation and hardware environments, enabling me to build autonomous robots, integrate sensors, and develop real-time robotic applications.

 ---
+## 🚀 WHY LEARN ROS2?
+- 🧠 Brain of Robots: ROS2 is the middleware — it helps all parts of a robot talk to each other (sensors, motors, AI, camera, etc.).

+- 🛰️ Standard in Industry: ROS2 is the future of industrial and research robotics (ROS1 is outdated).

+- ⚙️ Cross-platform & Real-time: Works on Linux, Windows, and real-time systems.

+- 🌐 Community, Open Source:  Millions of devs are building with ROS2.

+- 🤖 Used in NASA, Tesla, Boston Dynamics: Yes — world-class robotics teams use ROS2.

+---